 - 6. Registrar

 - 7. Director of eLearning

-- 8. Director of Institutional Research
+- 8. Director of Institutional Research and Assessment

-- 9. Director of Retention

 1.6.3 Institutional Committees

 1.6.3.1 FONTBONNE UNIVERSITY DIVERSITY COMMITTEE

 The Fontbonne University Diversity Committee is a committee that will engage in activities to protect our diversity, explore diversity issues and promote a positive attitude toward diversity on all of our campuses and wherever the university does its work - from classrooms, laboratories, libraries, practice fields to administrative office and performance venues.